mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > Select the strongest MLS Credential type available among the
 > target members of an MLS group.

-While the Authentication Service is often very well protected from external attackers, it might be the case that this service is compromised.
-In such infrastructure, the AS could validate a (or generate a new) signature keypair for an identity which is not the expected one.
+If the AS is compromised, it could validate a (or generate a new) signature keypair for an attacker.
 Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.
+These attacks could be very difficult to detect.

+> **RECOMMENDATION:**
+> Provide a key transparency mechanism for the Authentication Services to allow public
+> verification of the credentials authenticated by this service.

 Note that when a `basic` Credential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.

-With some Authentication Service designs, a private or centralized authority is trusted to validate signature keypairs used in the MLS protocol.
-This is typically the case in some of the biggest messaging infrastructures.

 In the case where an adversarial keypair is generated for a specific identity, an infrastructure without any transparency mechanism or out-of-band